Thanks for being patient while we implement your feedback to improve the developer experience.

 Creating an order

-Now that you have added a billing address and a consignment to your checkout, you can create an order by sending a POST request to the Create an Order endpoint.
-The order status will be set to incomplete.
+Now that you have added a billing address and a consignment to your checkout, you can create an order by sending a request to the Create an Order endpoint.
+When a new order is created by API, the order status is set to incomplete.

 Example request: Create an order